renyi/rapid-prototyping-with-python/README.md

     $ pip install cython kivy
     ```

-    Note: If you're using homebrew, pip install will most likely fail.
+    Note: If you're using homebrew on Mac OS X, pip install will most likely fail.
 If you can't sort out the Cython version, just install the binary from here, <http://kivy.org/docs/installation/installation-macosx.html>.

 4. To run the django app